mthambipillai/cert-anomaly-ids/Wiki.md

 KMeans is a clustering algorithm that divides the dataset into a specific number of clusters.
 The clusters are computed from a subset of the data (trainset) and the rest of the data can be assigned to the already computed clusters.
 Points inside clusters with sizes smaller than a specific value can be considered anomalies with 1.0 scores.
 Similarly, points inside clusters with sizes greater than a specific value can be considered normal with 0.0 scores.
 All points in cluster with sizes between these 2 boundaries can be linearly mapped to scores between 0.0 and 1.0 according to the cluster size.
 The number of cluster can be set explicitly or computed with the elbow technique : we apply the algorithm to the train set iteratively from a minimum number of clusters to a maximum number of clusters, each time computing the within-cluster sum of squared errors (WSSE), according to the elbow technique the WSSE should decrease at a fast rate until at some point it 'suddenly' decreases a lot slower.
 The number of clusers at this point should be the optimal number of clusters.
+More details about KMeans can be found [here](https://en.wikipedia.org/wiki/K-means_clustering).

 The following parameters can be tuned :